How is my usage measured? What is a kilowatt-hour (kWh)?

 An event may occur that causes your meter to display an error message, typically appearing in the format “E-##-##.”
 The advanced meters flag these errors and communicate them back to our system, which is monitored and the event is addressed as needed.
 Some codes may automatically clear once the error is fixed, such as a temporary system disturbance.
 Other codes may require us to schedule a site visit to clear, but the meters are still collecting usage data.
 If we do not receive a usage read from your meter, we will send a technician out.
 No additional action is required by customer.

-Click here to view energy saving tips and find more information about our energy efficiency programs.
+View energy saving tips here and learn more about our energy efficiency programs.